Lawrence-Mak/Sales-Analysis-Project/README.md

 Tax: 5% tax fee for customer buying
 Total: Total price including tax
 Date: Date of purchase (Record available from January 2019 to March 2019)
-Time: Purchase time (10am to 9pm)
+Time: Purchase time (10 am to 9 pm)
-Payment: Payment used by customer for purchase (3 methods are available – Cash, Credit card and Ewallet)
+Payment: Payment used by customer for purchase (3 methods are available – Cash, Credit card, and Ewallet)
 COGS: Cost of goods sold
 Gross margin percentage: Gross margin percentage
 Gross income: Gross income
 Rating: Customer stratification rating on their overall shopping experience (On a scale of 1 to 10)

 ## Key Features